I Remember, I Remember

 Quotes to be Used

-The lines stated below are useful while talking about the life people enjoy in countryside or recollecting a favorite memory.
+The lines stated below are useful while talking about the joys of rural life or reflecting on cherished memories.

 “I remember, I remember,